zaidkaladia/HotelPOS/README.md

 # HotelPOS
-this is an open source Hotel PPOS
+this is an open source Hotel POS.

+#USP
+1. Free
+2. Easiest to navigate UI

 # Todo:
 dont send: